MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 5. Choose the Auto-Rcv button.
 The Select Purchase Order Items window will open.

     New, Released, or Change Order purchase orders that have one or more items with a quantity remaining to receive will be displayed.

     If only a Vendor ID is displayed, the selected vendor does not have any New, Released, or Change Order purchase orders with items to receive.
 Only purchase orders with currency IDs that match the receipt will be displayed.

+    > [!TIP]
-*If you know the purchase order number but not the vendor ID, you can choose AutoRcv without entering a vendor ID.
+    > If you know the purchase order number but not the vendor ID, you can choose AutoRcv without entering a vendor ID.
 The Select Purchase Order window will open.
-The vendor and currency ID for the receipt will come from the purchase order you select.*
+The vendor and currency ID for the receipt will come from the purchase order you select.

 6. Select a sorting option.

 7. Mark the check boxes next to the items you want to receive.
 To select all items displayed in the scrolling window, choose Mark All.

+    > [!NOTE]
-*When you choose Mark All or Unmark All in the Select Purchase Order Items window, only items displayed in the scrolling window will be marked or unmarked.
+    > When you choose Mark All or Unmark All in the Select Purchase Order Items window, only items displayed in the scrolling window will be marked or unmarked.
 For example, if a purchase order is selected in the tree view, only items from that purchase order will be displayed in the scrolling window, and only those items will be marked when you choose Mark All.
-To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.*
+To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.

 8. Select whether to display all items or only items marked to receive.